 - Median household income 2013: $57,286, above the U.S. average of $52,520

 Educational attainment (population 25 and older):

 Notes: Greater Richmond includes the City of Richmond and Chesterfield, Hanover, and Henrico counties.
-The Richmond MSA includes these localities plus the cities of Petersburg, Colonial Heights, and Hopewell and the counties of Amelia, Caroline, Charles City, Cumberland, Dinwiddie, Goochland, King and Queen, King William, Louisa, New Kent, Powhatan, Prince George, and Sussex.
+The Richmond MSA includes these localities plus the cities of Petersburg, Colonial Heights, and Hopewell and the counties of Amelia, Caroline, Charles City, Dinwiddie, Goochland, King William, New Kent, Powhatan, Prince George, and Sussex.

 In This Section